Albertzue/learning_notes/aws/AIF/keypoints.md

 38. **AWS Bedrock PartyRock** is a space where you can build AI-generated apps in a playground powered by Amazon Bedrock.
 It's a fast and fun way to learn about generative AI.
 39. Fine-tuning a foundation model involves providing labeled training data where each example consists of a prompt (the input to the model) and a completion (the desired output).This structure helps the model learn specific patterns or behaviors tailored to the company’s data and use case.
 In Amazon Bedrock, fine-tuning relies on a structured dataset that aligns with the model's learning requirements to improve its accuracy for domain-specific tasks.

+38.
+**Temperature**:This controls the randomness of the output, not the input prompt length.Temperature affects creativity, not input size.
+***Context window**:This defines the maximum length of the input prompt the model can process.
+It directly limits how much information can be included.
+**Batch size**:This is the number of prompts processed at once,affecting throughput, not individual prompt length.
+It's about processing multiple promptsefficiently.
+**Model size**:This relates to the model's overall capacityand complexity, not directly to the input prompt length.Size impacts performance, not input limits.

+39. Amazon SageMakerServerless Inference allows you to deploy machine learning models in a fully managed, serverlessenvironment.
+You don't need to manage the underlying infrastructure (such asEC2 instances) to handle predictions.
+40. AWS Artifact allows you to access AWS compliance reports,and it also includesa feature that sendsemail notifications when new compliance documents become available.
+This feature directlyaddresses the company's need to receive notifications when ISV compliance reportsare released.
+41. Named entity recognition (NER) is a process in natural language processing that identifies and categorizes key information in text, such as names of people, organizations, and locations.
+42. An Amazon Bedrock knowledge base allows you to incorporate your company's proprietary data into the foundation model.
+By feeding the model with relevant information, you can enhance its ability to generate more accurate and informative responses.
+43. Benchmark datasetsare specifically designed forevaluating models on specific tasks, including fairness and bias.These datasets typically include a wide range of content and scenarios designed to assess how well the model handles various forms of bias or discrimination.
+Using these datasets will provide the least administrative effort because they are pre-structured and widely recognized forevaluating model behavior acrossa variety of contexts

+44. Set up inference for a custom model:
+      ```
+      1. Purchase Provisioned Throughput
+      2. Deploy custom model for on-demand inference
+      ```
+45. Reinforcement learning: is the most suitable strategy for a chatbot to continuously improve its responses based on real-time feedbackfrom users.
+46. Confusion matrix isa key metric forevaluating classification models.
+It providesa summary of the model's predictions, showing the true positive, false positive, true negative,and false negative counts.
 ## new words

 1. Hallucinations
 2. Plagiarism